MatteoGioia/neuron/zettelkasten/University/Machine Learning/ML - SA 1.md

     In unsupervised learning, the model is trained on unlabelled data for which it tries to find some sort of classification.
 No ground truth is given, only costraints and the environment in which the model is trained are specified.

-    In reinforcement learning, the model is trained in the environment it has to operate in, in ordine to learn the best course of action for each new situation.
+    In reinforcement learning, the model is trained in the environment it has to operate in, in order to learn the best course of action for each new situation.
 The model learns by taking decisions and receiving a reward or a punishment for each of them.

 ---